 A Poem A Day: 30 Poems for Secondary Students During National Poetry Month (or Any Other Time of Year) - The Literary Maven.
 Diamante Poems.
 ReadWriteThink has a variety of resources for out-of-school use.

 Visit our Parent & Afterschool Resources section to learn more.
 More Download the plug-in tools you need to use our games and tools, or check to see if you've got the latest version.
 Learn more Home › Parent & Afterschool Resources › Games & Tools Tool Why Use This Tool.
 Haiku Starter.
 Grades 3 – 5 | Lesson Plan | Standard Lesson Seasonal Haiku: Writing Poems to Celebrate Any Season After listening to haiku poetry, students use seasonal descriptive words to write their own haiku, following the traditional format.

 (Re)Creating Poets: How to Teach Poetry in the Classroom.
-The wonderful poet Naomi Shihab Nye first introduced me to William Stafford's idea that no one becomes a poet.
-She says that we are all born poets, and it's just that some of us choose to keep up the habit.
-At times, all of us inevitably get stuck viewing ourselves in static and limiting ways.
 Reading Rockets#poets?utm_source=Twitter&utm_medium=Hootsuite&utm_campaign=RRSocialMedia.
 Great Poems to Teach.
 National Poetry Month på Pinterest.
 "The Chaos!" - A poem about English by Gerard N. Trenité - American English Pronunciation.
 Gerard Nolst Trenité "The Chaos" (1922) Poem - English #UK# Accent.
 Want to speak better than 90% of native English speakers?
 Then learn to pronounce every word here!